 On behalf of the UCSB community, the Library's Scholarly Communication Program works to create, support and promote scholar driven, community owned and economically sustainable open science and scholarship.
 Improving access to scholarship for the UCSB community is the Program's core mission.
-Working collaboratively with Collection Coordinators, subject librarians, the Copyright Advisory Committee, and the Data Curation Program, the Interdisciplinary Research Collaboratory, and now punctum books, the Program represents an integral part of both Collection Development and Digital Scholarship services in the Library.
-Unlike most scholarly communication programs in libraries, UCSB's program grew out of initiatives developed by curious librarians of the Humanities Collection Group.
+Working collaboratively with Collection Coordinators, subject librarians, the Copyright Advisory Committee, and the Research Data Services Program, the Interdisciplinary Research Collaboratory, and now Punctum books, the Program represents an integral part of both Collection Development and Digital Scholarship services in the Library.
+Unlike most science-based scholarly communication programs in libraries, UCSB's program grew out of initiatives developed by librarians of the Humanities Collection Group, who were curious about the radically changing landscape of scholarly publishing.
 Thus, with its roots in the interdisciplinary humanities, and a commitment to core Library values such as collaboration and innovation, the Program strives to champion a myriad of diverse and disciplinary approaches to OA, while prioritizing support for those UCSB researchers with the least amount of resources to join the open access revolution and the changing scholarly communication environment.

 A Two-Year Pilot Project